 Everything in this section is available for free, and covers your bases for a powerful and flexible WordPress site.

-Flexible WordPress Theme: Layers
+Flexible WordPress Theme: WP Astra

 Google Analytics Dashboard: GDWAP – Inserts a simple google analytics widget into your dashboard and gives you quick and simple access to change GA settings.
 Nice and convenient.
 I normally wouldn’t use a plugin for this, but it’s actually quite nice.

 Trusted People To Learn From